mendix/docs/content/developerportal/deploy/deploy-mendix-on-microsoft-windows.md

 2. Install the Mendix Service Console by following the installation wizard.

-3. Start the Mendix Service Console after the installation; the first time you launch the application, a popup will be shown (it will always be shown if no valid location is configured for the apps and server files):
+3. Start the Mendix Service Console after completing the installation.
+The first time you launch the application, a popup will be shown (it will always be shown if no valid location is configured for the apps and server files):

     ![](attachments/deploy-mendix-on-windows/service_console_first_run.png)

-4. After clicking *Yes*,  the **Preferences** dialog box will be shown:
+4. Click **Yes**.
+The **Preferences** dialog box will be shown:

     ![](attachments/deploy-mendix-on-windows/18580730.png)

 5. In the **Preferences** dialog box, enter a **Location of apps and server files**.
 This location is used for storing your app files and Mendix server files.
-Mendix recommends using a directory that is:
+Mendix recommends using a directory:

-    *   NOT on the system partition
+    *   that is NOT on the system partition

     *   where you can easily control the security rights

     The app directory consists of four sub-directories:

-    * Backup – this directory stores any database changes due to model upgrades
+    * Backup – stores any database changes due to model upgrades

-    * Log – this directory stores all of the application log files
+    * Log – stores all of the application log files

-    * Project – this directory contains all of your application files; within this directory you will find the directory data/files that contain all of your uploaded files
+    * Project – contains all of your application files; within this directory you will find the directory data/files that contain all of your uploaded files

-    * Service – this directory contains files for configuring the Windows Services
+    * Service – contains files for configuring the Windows Services

     In addition, there will be a file called `Settings.yaml` that contains your application configuration.